felix-werner-landeseiten/Landeseiten-Gravity/readme.txt

 == Changelog ==

+= 1.1.1 =
+* FIX: Corrected CSS specificity to ensure custom accent color is applied to the final submit button.
+* FIX: Added a custom :focus style for text inputs to override default Gravity Forms theme styles.

 = 1.1.0 =
 * NEW: Added validation for Website/URL fields.
 * NEW: Added settings to customize Font Family, Font Sizes, and Text Colors.